May 2020 Portfolio Update - A Return To Normal?

 - Purchased stock/increased exposure to General Dynamics (GD).
 This purchase was in response to the stock's undervaluation, thanks to the latest drops.

-- Purchased stock/increased exposure to Oracle (NYSE:ORCL).
+- Purchased stock/increased exposure to Oracle (ORCL).
 This purchase was in response to the stock's undervaluation and factors discussed in my article on the company, "Wolf's Corona Discounts: Oracle."

 - Purchased stock/increased exposure to Eastman Chemical Company (EMN).
 This purchase was in response to the stock's undervaluation and factors discussed in my article on the company, "Wolf's Corona Discounts: Eastman Chemical Company."